Zeldixz/homelab-casestudy/README.md

 sudo docker build -t python-webapp . sudo docker run -d -p 5000:5000 python-webapp

+In this way the python-webapp was "pushed" to the Docker internal system, working as a tunnel for self-hosting the application inside our Docker as an image as I understand so far.

-The application was accessible via http://<Ubuntu-IP>:5000.
+The application was accessible via http://192.168.100.1:5000.

 5. Challenges and Resolutions